rakutentech/engineering-blog/content/post/smaller-the-parameter-smaller-the-bugs.md

 book.summary("Bater", "Chen")
 => "Ruby is the best - Chen, Bater (2020)"
 ```
-We have a book class, it has two attributes, title, and publish_year.
+We have a book class, it has two attributes, title, and year_published.
 The `initialize` method would be called when we `new` a book object.
 Book class only has one instance method called `summary`, it needs two parameters, first_name and last_name.
 In Ruby, when we define the `attr_reader` as the attribute of the object, it will create the read method automatically.
-So we can call the instance variable directly by `title` to get `@title` return, same as publish_year.
+So we can call the instance variable directly by `title` to get `@title` return, same as year_published.

 This simple method works fine but is not good enough.
 Now we want to do some refactoring on it.